PlunetBusinessManager/ApplicationManager-Abbyy-OCR/README.md

   - Profile type
   - Output file type
   - Allowed image formats
-  - Language Mapping for Source Language in  Plunet and recognized language in Abby Cloud OCR
+  - Language Mapping for Source Language in  Plunet and recognized language in Abbyy Cloud OCR
 - Workflow
   - Starting the application
     - application shall be able to receive source language parameter with ApplicationManager call